-Moreover, some examinees use the strategy of reading the questions first before going over the text.
-With this, you can immediately know what to look for in the text and not spend more time reading the entire paragraph.
+In addition, some test takers prefer to read the questions first before reading the text.
+This method allows you to know exactly what to look for in the text without having to read the entire paragraph.

-Most importantly, read each option carefully.
-Always be cautious of the time but stay focus while reading.
-Take one question at a time and look for keywords that may give you hints for the answer.
-Lastly, enhance your reading comprehension skills through reading more every day and practice answering comprehension skills questionnaires.
+Most importantly, carefully read each option.
+Keep track of the time while reading, but don’t lose focus.
+Consider each question individually and look for keywords that may lead to an answer.
+Finally, to improve your reading comprehension skills, read more every day and practice answering comprehension skills questionnaires.

 Pictorial History Of US Navy Uniforms From 1776 To 1967